15 min read

 For example, in a centralized procurement system, requesters from different departments can view the status of their requisitions, the finance team can quickly check on procurement spending, and the inventory team can see which items are in stock or need to be ordered.

 This transparency reduces frustration, as departments no longer have to chase down information from one another.
-It also fosters a sense of teamwork, as everyone is working from the same, up-to-date information.
+It also fosters a sense of teamwork, as everyone is working with the same up-to-date information.

 Increased cost savings